mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 ### public virtual void GrappleRetreatSpeed(Player player, ref float speed)

-Use this to change the speed to grappling hook retracts back towards the player when it travels too far without finding a block.
+Use this to change the speed with which this grappling hook retracts back towards the player when it travels too far without finding a block.